Or a boost of inspiration to share your love for our planet by making more eco-friendly choices and composting.

 Change is inevitable to keep growing.
 To that end, we have changed our name to Collective Resource Compost.
-We’re hoping that adding compost to our name will be like adding compost to your soil—give us super powers!
-At the very least, it should help people to find us and understand what our service is, more easily.
+We’re hoping that adding compost to our name will be like adding compost to your soil—give us superpowers!
+At the very least, it should help people to understand what our service is, more easily.

 Do you know the story of our original name?
 Back in 2008, our founder Erlene Howard, who was working as a bookkeeper, envisioned a communal working space, in which different independent businesses would share resources like fax machines, printers, and conference rooms.
 That idea did not come to fruition, but when the light bulb went off in her head to create a composting service that made it easy, she already had a name that worked for it.

-Another positive change: we’ve expanded our compost piservice area to incorporate more of the northwest suburbs.
+Another positive change: we’ve expanded our compost pickup service area to incorporate more of the northwest suburbs.
 We’d appreciate if you could let the people you know who live or work in that area that our service is now available to them.
-Here is our new, improved, and current service area map.
+Here is our new, improved, and current compost pick up service area map.